ChrisSargent/Sticky-Pixel-Site/src/_home/services.md

 ---
 title: Services
 ident: services
-order: 3
+order: 2
+bg: bg-colourful.jpg
 published: true
 cont_size: --s
-classlist: section--detail
+classlist: section--detail shadow
 ---

-To help our clients become more successful in ultra-competitive environments, we focus on three core services:
+## Design

+The first phase of most of the projects we work on uses a design sprint to ensure what we build will deliver a complete and delightful user experience.

+- UX workshop
+- Interactive prototypes
+- MVP build
+- UI / UX design
+- User Testing
+- User journey & story mapping
+- Interaction best practice
+- Designing for accessibility

-## Web and Application Development
+## Application Development

-Building beautiful, digital things; using the latest HTML, CSS and Javascript technologies to create cohesive experiences for your customers across all devices.
+We use the most state-of-the-art front-end, back-end and cloud technologies to create cohesive experiences across all devices and platforms.

 - Full stack development
 - Bespoke web and application design and development

-## UX / UI and Product Consulting

-Designing the look and feel of websites and applications to create memorable user interactions and product experience.

-- User and product discovery consulting
-- User scenarios and persona development
+- Web App Development
-- User journey & story mapping
+- Android & iOS Development
-- User experience & interaction best practice
+- DevOps, Testing & Deployment
-- Designing for accessibility
+- Maintenance
-- Managing external development agencies where necessary, using Agile-inspired methods